 Doubt about the competence of other employees, fear that they will do worse;

-Ambition and distrust of subordinates.
-Low grade the abilities of their employees and inflated self-esteem give rise to distrust of the staff - it's better to do everything yourself;
+Ambitiousness and distrust of subordinates.
+Low grade the abilities of their employees and inflated self-esteem give rise to distrust of the staff - it’s better to do everything yourself;

-Delegation of authority and responsibility.
+Delegation of powers and responsibilities.

 Types of delegation of authority.